braineniac/multidim_root_find/README.md

 ./multidim_root_find [-d] [-o] function

 -o: writed output to a file
--d: sets if using the Broyden-Newton with the jacobian or just Newton to find the root
+-d: sets if using discreet or standard Newton to find the root

 Available functions:
 five_lin